27 Domain Name System Part 3 – Dynamic DNS

 - Ensure that the owner and group are both root

-- Modify the KEA DHCP configuration file to support both subnets and their domains.
-Remember KEA uses a JSON format.
+- Modify the KEA DHCP configuration file to support both subnets and their domains

 > sudo vi /etc/kea/kea-dhcp4.conf

-- Include global parameters that apply to all subnets, including the new RNDC key file
+- Include global parameters that apply to all subnets and the new RNDC key file

-- Add the pools, router data and the DDNS suffix for each subnet included in our BIND9 DNS server
+Figure 12 – Part one of long configuration - Add the pools, router data, and the DDNS suffix for each subnet included in our BIND9 DNS server

-- Here is the full configuration for reference
+- Here is an example of the full configuration for reference

-- Restart the DHCP service and check its status
+Figure 15 – Full DHCP config - Restart the DHCP service

 > sudo systemctl restart kea-dhcp4-server.service